 Confidentiality: To the fullest extent permitted by law, any arbitration proceeding and the arbitrators award shall be maintained in confidence by the parties.

-Shared Costs; No Waivers Implied: Each party to the dispute shall bear its own costs and attorneys’ fees, and shall divide equally with the other party the costs of the mediator, arbitrators and any hearing expenses in connection with any mediation or arbitration pursuant to the provisions above.
-The institution and maintenance of an action for judicial relief or pursuit of a provisional or ancillary remedy shall not constitute a waiver of the right of any party, including the plaintiff, to submit the controversy or claim to arbitration if any other party contests such action for judicial relief.
+No Waivers Implied: The institution and maintenance of an action for judicial relief or pursuit of a provisional or ancillary remedy shall not constitute a waiver of the right of any party, including the plaintiff, to submit the controversy or claim to arbitration if any other party contests such action for judicial relief.
 No provision of this section shall limit the right of any party to this Agreement to exercise self-help remedies such as setoff, to foreclose against or sell any real or personal collateral or security, or to obtain provisional or ancillary remedies from a court of competent jurisdiction before, after, or during the pendency of any arbitration or other proceeding.
 The exercise of a remedy does not waive the right of either party to resort to arbitration.

 (i) Existing Transactions.
 Section 1(c) of the Agreement is amended by adding the phrase "(evidencing Transactions heretofore or hereafter entered into between Party A and Party B)" after the word "Confirmations".